Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/cell/getrowspan/_index.md

 ---
 title: getRowSpan
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/cell/getrowspan/
+url: /php-java/aspose.slides/cell/getrowspan/
 ---

-## getRowSpan()  function
+## getRowSpan()  method

  Returns the number of rows that a merged cell spans.
 This is used in combination with the vMerge attribute on other cells in order to specify the beginning cell